It is not true that babies move less towards the end of pregnancy.

 What are fetal movements

 From approximately 18 to 20 weeks of your pregnancy you may start to notice tiny sensations in your uterus (womb).
-These sensations can initially feel like ‘flutterings’ and are the result of your baby moving around.
+These sensations can initially feel like a ‘fluttering, swishing or popping sensation, and are the result of your baby moving around.
 Midwives and obstetricians will refer to these sensations as ‘fetal movements’.
-As your pregnancy progresses and your baby becomes bigger and stronger, his/her movements will become more noticeable.
+As your pregnancy progresses and your baby becomes bigger and stronger, their movements will become more noticeable and more frequent, up to around 32 weeks of pregnancy when the number of movements will stay about the same.
 Your baby may also get hiccups which can feel like rhythmic jerking movements.

-Due to your baby continually growing throughout the pregnancy there will less room in your uterus.
-The baby’s movements may feel different but they should still be at frequent intervals throughout the course of the day.
+Due to your baby continually growing throughout the pregnancy there will be less room in your uterus.
+The baby’s movements may feel different as you get nearer your due date, but they should still be at frequent intervals throughout the course of the day.
+You should continue to feel your baby move right up to the time you go into labour.
+Your baby should move during labour too.

 If you notice a reduction in baby’s movements what should you do?